-In the fvSolution, the PIMPLE sub-dictionary contains elements that are specific to interFoam.
-There are the usual correctors to the momentum equation but also correctors to a PISO loop around the phase equation.
+In the fvSolution file, the alpha.water sub-dictionary in solvers contains elements that are specific to interFoam.
 Of particular interest are the nAlphaSubCycles and cAlpha keywords. nAlphaSubCycles represents the number of sub-cycles within the equation; sub-cycles are additional solutions to an equation within a given time step.
 It is used to enable the solution to be stable without reducing the time step and vastly increasing the solution time.
 Here we specify 2 sub-cycles, which means that the equation is solved in half length time steps within each actual time step.

 Running of the code has been described in detail in previous tutorials.
 Try the following, that uses tee, a command that enables output to be written to both standard output and files:

 The code will now be run interactively, with a copy of output stored in the log file.

 Post-processing of the results can now be done in the usual way.
 The user can monitor the development of the phase fraction alpha.water in time, e.g. see Figure 2.23.

 The results from the previous example are generated using a fairly coarse mesh.
 We now wish to increase the mesh resolution and re-run the case.
 The new case will typically take a few hours to run with a single processor so, should the user have access to multiple processors, we can demonstrate the parallel processing capability of OpenFOAM.

 The user should first clone the damBreak case, e.g. by

 Enter the new case directory and change the blocks description in the blockMeshDict dictionary to

 hex (0 1 5 4 12 13 17 16) (46 10 1) simpleGrading (1 1 1)